Jodi Crandall at TALGS

 In autumn, 2002, Robb Scott joined the Special Education faculty at Fort Hays State University, in Hays, Kansas, as an assistant professor and coordinator of the ESOL program.
 From 2002 to 2005, he taught coursework for the Kansas state endorsement in ESOL and the Masters in ESOL offered by FHSU, also bringing these programs online by designing Blackboard coursework for delivery via the Fort Hays Virtual College.

-As a faculty member of the College of Education and Technology at Fort Hays, Robb Scott presented an invited workshop, "Encouraging Civil Discourse with Logical Conversation," at the first TESOL Peace Forum, at American University in Washington, D.C.
+As a faculty member of the College of Education and Technology at Fort Hays, Dr. Robert Scott presented an invited workshop, "Encouraging Civil Discourse with Logical Conversation," at the first TESOL Peace Forum, at American University in Washington, D.C.
 He also received a small grant from the Kansas Department of Education to write a position paper on inclusive education, "Delivering on the Standards for All Kansas Students."
 In addition, graduate students in Scott's ESOL methods and ESOL assessment courses participated in the writing of the Kansas Curricular Standards for English to Speakers of Other Languages, with many of their instructional examples incorporated in the final draft approved by the Kansas State Board of Education in April 2004.

 In February of 2005, the ESOL endorsement program and the entire College of Education and Technology unit (32 programs) at FHSU was reviewed and fully accredited by the National Council for Accreditation of Teacher Education (NCATE).
-As part of this successful process, Scott designed an outcomes-assessment system for the ESOL program and served on the unit-wide Standard 1 (Candidate Knowledge, Skills, and Dispositions) and Standard 4 (Diversity) committees.
+As part of this successful process, Dr. Scott designed an outcomes-assessment system for the ESOL program and served on the unit-wide Standard 1 (Candidate Knowledge, Skills, and Dispositions) and Standard 4 (Diversity) committees.

 In March, 2004, Robb Scott chaired the conference planning committee for KATESOL/BE 2004, sponsored by the Fort Hays State University Department of Special Education/ESOL.
 At the conference,